LAPD ends investigation into Anne Heche car crash - NewsBreak

 “As of today, there will be no further investigative efforts made in this case,” the department announced Friday.
 “Any information or records that have been requested prior to this turn of events will still be collected as they arrive as a matter of formalities and included in the overall case.
 When a person suspected of a crime expires, we do not present for filing consideration.”

-Detectives looking into the crash had said narcotics were found in a blood sample taken from Heche, 53.
+Detectives looking into the crash had said narcotics were found in a blood sample taken from Heche.
 She has been hospitalized at a Los Angeles burn center.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.